vrockai/pipeline-test/docs/content.md

 ---

-## Open challenges for microbial network construction and analysis
+## Open challenges for microbial network construction and analysis.
+ 10.06.2021, _K Faust_

+Microbial network construction is a popular explorative data analysis technique in microbiome research.
+Although a large number of microbial network construction tools has been developed to date, there are several issues concerning the construction and interpretation of microbial networks that have received less attention.
+The purpose of this perspective is to draw attention to these underexplored challenges of microbial network construction and analysis.

 [Source](https://www.nature.com/articles/s41396-021-01027-4)

+10.1038/s41396-021-01027-4

 ---